Netflix/lemur/docs/developer/index.rst

 ========

 Lemur's front end is entirely API driven.
-Any action that you can accomplish via the UI can also be accomplished by the UI.
+Any action that you can accomplish via the UI can also be accomplished by the API.
 The following is documents and provides examples on how to make requests to the Lemur API.

 Authentication
 --------------